OpenDSA/OpenDSA/RST/en/PIFLA/NFA.rst

 Third, we will introduce some other conversion algorithms over the course of the semester that are easier to understand if the target is a NFA instead of a DFA.
+And fourth, non-determinism is a useful concept to help simplify other concepts that we will cover later.
+A good example will be the study of so-called :term:`NP-Complete` problems (where NP stands for nondeterministic polynomial).